AikyaNova-Pvt-Ltd/Aikyanova_Labs_Embedded_Systems/Biomedical_Sensors/MAX_30102/README.md

 - SpO2 requires both IR and Red channels to have sufficient AC amplitude (at least 1 ADC count peak-to-peak after filtering).
 Ensure the Red LED power is sufficient — the `redPower` auto-brightness loop in `Max3010x_SpO2.ino` handles this, but it may need a few seconds to settle on dark skin.
 - SpO2 uses a 10-second stale timeout; allow at least 3–4 stable beats before a value is displayed.

-## Safety and Handling
+## ⚠️ Safety and Handling

-- **NOT FOR MEDICAL DIAGNOSIS:** These sketches and the MAX30102 module are developed for hardware validation and educational purposes only.
-They are not FDA-approved medical devices.
+> **NOT FOR MEDICAL DIAGNOSIS**
+> These sketches and the MAX30102 module are developed for hardware validation and educational purposes within the AikyaNova Labs ecosystem.
+They are **not** FDA-approved medical devices and should not be used to diagnose or treat any medical conditions.

-## Notes
+## 📖 Notes

 - These tests are designed for hardware validation and algorithm development within the AikyaNova Labs ecosystem.
 - The SparkFun MAX30105 library is fully compatible with the MAX30102 sensor — search for `MAX30105` in the Arduino Library Manager.